Large Language Models for Combinatorial Optimization of Design Structure Matrix: Experiments

 \subsection{Experiment Setup}

 To ensure the robustness of results, each method was executed 10 times with different random seeds.
 In the solution sampling process, we set the top-performing selection parameter $K_p=5$ and the random sampling parameter $K_q=5$.
 Each node in the DSM was assigned a unique identifier, composed of five randomly generated alphanumeric characters, to ensure independence from domain-specific naming.
-The maximum number of iterations for all experiments was fixed at 20. \textit{Claude-3.5-Sonnet-20241022} was used as the main backbone LLM, and all model parameters were kept at their default settings \cite{anthropic2024claude}.
+The maximum number of iterations for all experiments was fixed at 20. \textit{Claude-Sonnet-3.5-20241022} was used as the main backbone LLM, and all model parameters were kept at their default settings \cite{anthropic2024claude}.
+This model was selected as it demonstrates the most consistent performance across different DSM types and trial budgets in our ablation study, making it a reliable default choice for the main experiments.
+In practice, users may select alternative backbone LLMs based on their specific deployment constraints or cost considerations, as discussed in Section 5.3.

+To further evaluate the generalizability of the framework, we conducted additional experiments across three dimensions: a backbone LLM ablation study comparing eight models; a scalability test on a larger and denser DSM case; and an evaluation under an alternative optimization objective using a weighted feedback metric.
+Unless otherwise specified, all additional experiments follow the same protocol described above.